As an Amazon Associate I earn from qualifying purchases.

 Finally, add the dry ingredients to the wet ingredients in two additions, mixing until just combined to avoid overworking the dough.

-Once your cookie dough is ready, use a cookie scoop to portion out the dough and drop into the cinnamon sugar mixture.
+Once your cookie dough is ready, use a cookie scoop to portion out the dough and drop it directly into the cinnamon sugar mixture.

 Once your cookies are completely coated in cinnamon sugar, transfer them to a baking sheet lined with parchment paper or silicone baking mat.
 Be sure not to place more than 8 cookies at a time on your baking sheets.